ShadowLp174/revoice.js/README.md

 const connection = await revoice.join("the-voice-channel-id");
 const media = new MediaPlayer();
 connection.on("join", () => {
+  connection.play(media); // playing audio does only work after the the bot joined the voice channel

+  // IMPORTANT: If you want to hear music,
+  // you have to call connection.play(media)
+  // BEFORE you start playing something in the media player

   media.playFile("./assets/some-nice-song.mp3");
   // or something like the following: media.playStream(fs.createReadStream("./assets/some-nice-song.mp3"));
-  connection.play(media); // playing audio does only work after the the bot joined the voice channel

   // you don't have to store the voice connection, you can retrieve it if you have the id of the voice channel like this: const con = revoice.getVoiceConnection("someChannelId");